 Vision Statement of the Board of Trustees

-All students will graduate from high school having the knowledge, skills, attitudes, and values necessary to achieve academically, prosper economically, and contribute in a diverse global society.
+All students progress in school and graduate prepared to succeed and contribute in a diverse global society.

 Get to Know Your Board of Trustees